-Is this the best soft play space in London?
+Is this the best soft play in London?
 Quite possibly.

-It's an interactive space for children up to 8 years old and tells the stories of the museum in a hands-on, stimulating environment while also supporting children's learning and development.
+It’s an interactive kids activity centre for children up to 8 years old.
+It tells the stories of the museum in a hands-on, stimulating environment while also supporting children’s learning and development.

 Choose from cargo loading in Tip the Clipper, exploring the Victorian docks in Docklands Playtime or becoming a builder in the building role-play area using giant bricks and wheelbarrows.

-Entry to the gallery is free but you must have a ticket, which can booked online or by collecting a ticket from the front desk on arrival.
+Entry to the gallery and kids’ play centre is free but you must have a ticket, which can booked online or by collecting a ticket from the front desk on arrival.